navidrome/website/content/en/docs/usage/admin/cli.md

 navidrome artwork refresh [<kind>] <id>...
 ```

 Clears the item's stored artwork state and re-queues it at high priority.
-This is the CLI
-equivalent of the refresh button in the web UI.
-Accepts multiple ids.
+For albums and artists,
+admins can do the same from the web UI with **Refresh Metadata** in the context menu.
+Accepts
+multiple ids.

 Ids take the same forms as `explain`: a bare id, a full artwork id like `al-<id>`, or a shared
 `<kind> <id>...` leader that applies one kind to every id.
 When you pass self-describing ids (bare